-Kitchen Wizards Culinary Programs help children of all ages (offered to Grades 1-3 and 4-6) to discover the magic of cooking one bite at a time.
+Kitchen Wizards Culinary Programs help children of all ages (offered to Grades 1-5) to discover the magic of cooking one bite at a time.

 MATT PAUL SPORTS: Basketball, Flag Football, & All Ball

-The NFA Chorale was established for those students in grades 4-8 who love to sing.
+The NFA Note-ables was established for those students in grades 4-8 who love to sing.
 The group performs for school-wide and community events.
-Chorale members help to choose the music and are taught to sing various parts and harmonies.
-The Chorale meets once per week at a lunch recess so that members can also participate in sports and other co-curricuar activities.
+Note-able members help to choose the music and are taught to sing various parts and harmonies.
+The Note-ables meets once per week at a lunch recess so that members can also participate in sports and other co-curricuar activities.

-The Oratory Club provides the opportunity for students in Grades 6, 7, and 8 to work in the area of communications skills.
-Speech writing, speech presentation, and poetry interpretation are offered to students who wish to improve in the art of public speaking and who may be interested in competing in these areas.
+The Forensics Club provides the opportunity for students in Grades 6, 7 and 8 to work in the area of communications skills.
+Speech writing, speech presentation, oral interpretation and extemporaneous speaking are offered to students who wish to improve in the art of public speaking and who may be interested in competing in these areas.
 We look forward to growth and fun as we practice together and enter competition at Ancillae-Assumpta Academy, St. Joseph’s Preparatory School, Holy Ghost Preparatory School, LaSalle College High School, and Waldron Mercy Academy.
 Quality communication is our goal!

 SCIENCE EXPLORERS / SCIENCE EXPLORERS, JR.